rya-sge/access-denied/_posts/2022-08-12-multisig-wallet-gnosis.md

 On the dashboard, the information about the transaction is available.
-On the screenshot we can see that we need a signature from the second owner to reach the threshold in my case.
+On the screenshot, we can see that we need a signature from the second owner to reach the threshold in my case.

 ![15-dashboard]({{site.url_complet}}/assets/article/blockchain/wallet/gnosis-safe/15-dashboard.PNG)